aws/aws-application-networking-k8s/docs/api-types/grpc-route.md

 ## Introduction

 With integration of the Gateway API, the EKS Controller project supports `GRPCRoute`.
-This allows you to specifically define and manage the routing of gRPC traffic within your Kubernetes cluster.
+This allows you to define and manage the routing of gRPC traffic within your Kubernetes cluster.

 ### GRPCRoute Key Features & Limitations: